Richard Fitzalan, 4th Earl of Arundel: Radcot Bridge

 The King summoned Gloucester and Fitzalan to a meeting.
 However, instead of coming, they raised troops and defeated the new Council at Radcot Bridge on 22 December 1387.
 During that battle, they took the favourites prisoner.
 The next year, the Merciless Parliament condemned the favourites.

-Fitzalan was one of the Lords Appellant who accused and condemned Richard II's favorites.
+Fitzalan was one of the Lords Appellant who accused and condemned Richard II's favourites.
 He made himself particularly odious to the King by refusing, along with Gloucester, to spare the life of Sir Simon de Burley who had been condemned by the Merciless Parliament.
 This was even after the queen, Anne of Bohemia, went down on her knees before them to beg for mercy.
 King Richard never forgave this humiliation and planned and waited for his moment of revenge.

 Arundel was named Governor of Brest in 1388.

 Opposed to peace

 Peace was concluded with France in 1389.
 However, Richard Fitzalan followed Gloucester's lead and stated that he would never agree with the peace that had been concluded.